nginxinc/nginx-wiki/source/extending/new_config.rst

 .. ini:key:: ngx_module_link

-   This is set by the build system to ``DYNAMIC`` for a dynamic module or ``YES`` for a static module.
+   This is set by the build system to ``DYNAMIC`` for a dynamic module or ``ADDON`` for a static module.
 It is not used often but can be useful if something different needs to happen for different compile modes.
 The value of this variable can be tested using a standard ``if`` as used in a shell script.

 .. ini:key:: ngx_module_order